Pop Art Self Portraits

 Pop Art Portraits and Andy Warhol

-We are just starting to finish our portraits up and assemble them into a work of art.
-They are very colorful!
-We learned about 3 new color families and reviewed two familiar ones.
-We also learned how to draw a face using to correct proportions.
+Students learn about three new color families and review two familiar ones.
+We also learn how to draw a face using to correct proportions.

 Warm and Cool Color Landscapes

-Third graders are learned about landscape and how artists use color to change the mood of a landscape.
-We started with a lesson on drawing landscapes, in which we drew eight different sketches, fueled by lots of examples!
+Third graders learn about landscape and how artists use color to change the mood of a landscape.
+We start with a lesson on drawing landscapes, in which we draw eight different sketches, fueled by lots of examples.

-Next, we chose our favorite one and traced the pencil lines with black marker.
+Next, we choose our favorite one and trace the pencil lines with black marker.

-We then traced a "copy" of our landscape.
-We will create two abstract versions of our landscape... one in warm colors and one in cool colors.
-Some students used the window to aid the tracing process.
+We then trace a "copy" of our landscape.
+We create two abstract versions of our landscape... one in warm colors and one in cool colors.
+Some students use the window to aid the tracing process.

-We learned about warm colors and how artists use color families to communicate a feeling, region, season, or temperature.
-Students used oil pastels to add color to their first drawing.
+We learn about warm colors and how artists use color families to communicate a feeling, region, season, or temperature.
+Students use oil pastels to add color to their first drawing.